autocorr/besl/README.rst

 USING BESL
 ----------
-Many paths in `besl` are hard-coded for specific directories and will need to be modified on the target machine.
-You can find info on how to use the sub-modules in the documentation at ReadTheDocs: https://besl.readthedocs.org/en/latest .
+Many paths in ``besl`` are hard-coded for specific directories and will need to be modified on the target machine.
+You can find info on how to use the sub-modules in the documentation at `ReadTheDocs`_.

-To report a bug or request a feature, please use the issue tracker on GitHub.
+To report a bug or request a feature, please use the issue tracker on `GitHub`_.
 Code contributions are welcome, just open a pull request.

 LICENSE